-An audited financial statement prepared by a qualified CPA is an integral part of administering a nonprofit organization, and can have a profound effect on the future of your organization.
-Any organization that receives $750,000 in Federal funds is required to have a Single Audit performed, and foundations often require an audited financial statement as part of a grant application.
-Federal funders need to make sure the organizations are spending the funds with high integrity and honesty as they are responsible for making sure tax payers’ money is being spent in compliance with regulations.
-Your auditor will review your Federal programs application, Federal Notice of Grant Awards, Contract, Budget and be sure you have spent the funds in compliance with not only these items, but also in compliance with 2 CFR 200.
-The goal is to have the scrutiny of your finances and programs result in an “unqualified” audit without any “findings”.
+An audited financial statement prepared by a qualified CPA is an integral part of administering a nonprofit organization and can have a profound effect on the future of your organization.
+Any organization receiving $750,000 in Federal funds is required to have a Single Audit performed, and foundations often require an audited financial statement as part of a grant application.
+Federal funders need to make sure the organizations are spending the funds with high integrity and honesty as they are responsible for making sure taxpayers’ money is being spent in compliance with regulations.
+Your auditor will review your Federal program application, Federal Notice of Grant Awards, Contract, and Budget and be sure you have spent the funds in compliance with not only these items, but also in compliance with 2 CFR 200.
+The goal is to have the scrutiny of your finances and programs result in an “unqualified” audit without any “findings.”
 A “qualified” audit or an “unqualified” audit with several “findings” could result in Federal payments being delayed due to increased review of your payment documentation prior to payment, payment(s) being returned to the funder, and/or your foundation grant application being denied.

-To help you achieve a successful audit, your organization needs to be prepared a year in advance, plus have staff and systems in place to safeguard the proper utilization of grant and donated funds in compliance with IRS rules, and the regulations that govern the type of grant(s) received, whether Federal, State, local government, and/or foundation.
-Following are some strategies that will help make your audit process go smoothly and hopefully result in a clean audit.
+To help you achieve a successful audit, your organization needs to be prepared a year in advance, plus have staff and systems in place to safeguard the proper utilization of grants and donated funds in compliance with IRS rules, and the regulations governing the type of grant(s) received, whether Federal, State, local government, and/or foundation.
+Following are some strategies to help make your audit process go smoothly and hopefully result in a clean audit.

 Be Highly Organized